gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

         * ask rewards do not increase karma

-        * If a DAO owns tokens of another DAOs “DAO supply” block will contain a button with details.
+        * If a DAO owns tokens of another DAOs, “DAO supply” block will contain a button with details.
 The GOSH interface now has a block to allow DAO members to see which tokens the DAO holds

     **Git Remote Helper**